tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 Adding a fallback node
 ----------------------

-To add a fallback is just to add a node without team:
+To add a fallback, you just need to add a node without team:

 .. highlight:: bash